menu-hanke/m2/README.md

 ```

 ### Calibration
-Use the `calibrate` command to calibrate a simulator using the Nelder-Mead algorithm:
+Use the `calibrate` command to calibrate a simulator using the Nelder-Mead method:
 ```
 m2 calibrate -c <config> -i <calibration data> -C <calibrator> -p <parameters> [-s <script>]+
 ```